 Do you know that within the next 24 hours, nearly 5000 Australians will be involved in a road accident?
 Over 500 of these people will be seriously injured and 4 will die as a result of the crash.

-While news reports tend to focus on automobile fatalities, the national injury toll is also worth noting: since 1990, we’ve been averaging 30,000 serious injuries from car accidents each year1.
+While news reports tend to focus on automobile fatalities, the national injury toll is also worth noting: since 1990, we’ve been averaging 30,000 serious injuries from car accidents each year .

-But how many of us worry when we climb behind the wheel of our car?
+But how many of us worry about car safety when we climb behind the wheel of our vehicle?
 It’s such an automatic part of our lives that we don’t really give it a second thought – despite the fact that driving is statistically one of the most dangerous things we do in the course of a typical day.

 So, if you’re getting on a plane to travel to Bolivia for some white-water rafting followed by a bit of swimming in piranha-infested waters, you can tell your concerned family and friends not to worry about your ‘dangerous adventure’ – because the car trip to the airport is more likely to kill you than the plane journey, the rafting or those hungry schools of fish.